Ahvns/csum/README.md

 - add class-wide options (e.g. formatting for reading or taking notes)
 - add GitHub issue templates
 - whatever I think up

+---

+## License

+This package is licensed under the LaTeX Project Public License.
+The full license is enclosed in the `LICENSE` file.